mozilla-l10n/localizer-documentation/tools/pontoon/ui.md

 The editing space is located in the lower section of the workspace.
 The translator can edit the translation or suggestion in the text editor.

 To the lower-right side of the workspace, the translator can `COPY` the source string to the editor, `CLEAR` the area where translations are typed, and `SUGGEST` or `SAVE` the translation by clicking the corresponding button.
+This area is also used to [display warnings and errors](translate.md#quality-checks) when submitting a translation.

 To the lower-left side, a translator can access the workspace settings, keyboard shortcuts, and view the number of characters in the target and source string.

-By clicking the gear icon, the translator can activate or deactivate `Quality Checks` or `Make Suggestions` and navigate to their user settings.
+By clicking the gear icon, the translator can activate or deactivate `Translation Toolkit Checks` or `Make Suggestions` and navigate to their user settings.

 ![Settings menu](/assets/images/pontoon/ui/settings.png)